builduilabs/tailwind-mastery/15-using-a-state-variable-to-add-unread-states-to-the-channel-nav/README.md

 # Using a state variable to style unread channels

-Add styles for a channel's unread state using a simple pattern that improves readability.
+Style a channel's unread state using a simple pattern that improves readability.

 Watch on Build UI → [buildui.com/series/tailwind-mastery/styling-the-active-channel](http://buildui.com/series/tailwind-mastery/using-a-state-variable-to-style-unread-channels)